SebastianUA/terraform/azure/examples/network/README.md

 - `subnet_address_prefixes` - The address prefixes for the subnet
 - `bastion_host_id` - The ID of the Bastion Host.
 - `bastion_host_dns_name` - The FQDN for the Bastion Host.
-- `private_link_service_id` - The ID of the private link service.
-- `private_link_service_alias` - A globally unique DNS Name for your Private Link Service.
-You can use this alias to request a connection to your Private Link Service.
-- `private_endpoint_id` - The ID of the Private Endpoint.
-- `private_endpoint_network_interface` - The ID of the Private Endpoint (network interface).
-- `private_endpoint_private_dns_zone_group` - The ID of the Private Endpoint (private dns zone group).
-- `private_endpoint_custom_dns_configs` - The ID of the Private Endpoint (custom dns configs).
-- `private_endpoint_private_dns_zone_configs` - The ID of the Private Endpoint (private dns zone configs).
-- `private_endpoint_private_service_connection` - The ID of the Private Endpoint (private service connection).
-- `network_interface_id` - The ID of the Network Interface.
-- `network_interface_applied_dns_servers` - If the Virtual Machine using this Network Interface is part of an Availability Set, then this list will have the union of all DNS servers from all Network Interfaces that are part of the Availability Set.
-- `network_interface_internal_domain_name_suffix` - Even if internal_dns_name_label is not specified, a DNS entry is created for the primary NIC of the VM.
-This DNS name can be constructed by concatenating the VM name with the value of internal_domain_name_suffix.
-- `network_interface_mac_address` - The Media Access Control (MAC) Address of the Network Interface.
-- `network_interface_private_ip_address` - The first private IP address of the network interface.
-- `network_interface_private_ip_addresses` - The private IP addresses of the network interface.
-- `network_interface_virtual_machine_id` - The ID of the Virtual Machine which this Network Interface is connected to.

 ## Authors